 Increasing housing opportunities on and near reservations and rancherias contribute to the well-being of Native American communities and the County as a whole.
-The development of housing on trust land frequently demands County services, including law enforcement, animal control, health and human services, and those of other local government services, such as water and fire-protection districts.
-Mendocino County and local response agencies have entered into such agreements with local tribal governments to provide services such as emergency response.
+The development of housing on trust land frequently demands County services, including law enforcement, animal control, social welfare, and other local government agencies, such as water and fire-protection districts.
+Mendocino County has entered into such agreements with local tribal governments.
 Native American communities may also develop housing projects on fee land, which will be eligible under Revenue and Taxation Code Section 237 for an exemption from State taxes and may require a local cooperation agreement between the County and the tribe.
 16